 Wondering where your child has gone and what they’re up to?
 You can pinpoint the location of their Android device using the location settings.

-To do so, open the Family Link app, select your child and on the ‘Location’ card tap Set up.
+To do so, open the Family Link app, select your child, and tap Set up on the ‘Location’ card.
 Turn on the settings required to see your child’s location and tap Turn on.
 Note: it might take up to 30 minutes to see your child’s location.

 Two-factor authentication

-There’s another way to stop your child from downloading content or signing into any services you want restricted: two-factor authentication.
+Two-factor authentication is another way to stop your child from downloading content or signing into any services you want to restrict.

 How to stop your kid’s mobile habits costing a fortune